blingusblongus/service-now-custom-component-setup/README.md

 ## Setting up REST calls and Actions

-I don't remember if I tested this just yeeting to deployment, but at least in development, I had to use their
+I don't remember if I tested this just yeeting to deployment, but at least in development, calls to the REST API only went through when

 ## Troubleshooting